 Climate and Environment Charter for Humanitarian Organizations

-The CARE Climate Justice Center is an initiative powered by CARE Denmark, CARE France, CARE Germany, CARE Netherlands, and CARE International UK.
-The CJC leads and coordinates the integration of climate justice and resilience across CARE’s humanitarian and development work.
+The CARE Climate Justice Center (CJC) is an initiative powered by CARE Denmark, CARE France, CARE Germany, CARE Netherlands, and CARE International UK.
+Click below to learn more.